 March 15th 2021 I released a cover of Octopus's Garden.
 I recorded this to bring solace.
 I hope you enjoy it and that it lifts your spirits.
 Or at least brings some escape from the sorrows of this world for those who need it.
 Whatever the case I think it likely to be fun for trips and parties.
 Bring it along.
 If you go on a trip or have a party but don't actually play the song that's ok too.
 At least the idea got you to have a trip or party!

-Recently in September with 2020 marching by wreaking all it's destruction, I released a cover song that was a guitar rendition of "Faded Flowers".
+In September with 2020 marching by wreaking all it's destruction, I released a cover song that was a guitar rendition of "Faded Flowers".
 Dark soft and pretty.
 A song that seemed to fit the time.
 I hope you enjoy it.
 This is a minimalist rock recording.
 It has drums, a guitar part and vocals.

 July 2020 brought the single release "Light".
 It was written and recorded in 2019 but it was never mastered or released till 2020.
 Waiting for a time that felt right for it.
 It's about the day.
 21st century day life under the sun.
 An original song that is a harmonious opposite to "Darkness".
 A busy song with, I don't like to categorize but do it to be descriptive about 20% progressive rock/68% dance rock/ 22% art rock.
 The real thing for me to capture the feeling is the video.